Nigaar Khan

 Nigaar Khan (born 2 May 1979) is an Indian television actress mainly known for her portrayal of negative characters.

 Early life

 Khan was born and brought up in Pune, Maharashtra.
 She is the elder sister of model-actress Gauahar Khan.

 Career

-In 2008, Khan participated in the dancing competition show Ek Khiladi Ek Haseena.
+In 2008, Khan participated in the dancing competition show Ek Khiladi Ek Haseena along with Indian cricketer Dinesh Karthik.
 Their dance in one of the episodes on the song "Woh Ladki Hai Kaha" (Dil Chahta Hai) was well appreciated by the judges, Sushmita Sen and Wasim Akram, and the audience.